DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-21-application-status-and-progress-reports-research.md

 In the previous round of research, we tested a way of allowing users to configure their own data reports.

-This was flexible but would require a large amount of design and development work.
+This was flexible but would require a large amount of design, research and development work.
 We decided to try something smaller which would meet specific user needs.

 For this round, we tested 2 reports which could not be configured and showed: